Tuesday, September 22, 2020

 A new form of voter suppression may be in the works involving the U.S. Postal Service.
 Due to COVID-19, Democrats and Republicans may have to rely on their local post office to cast their ballots in the general election.
 The country's mail system, however, is facing financial setbacks.
 The president has tied any attempt to fully fund the agency to the money to help fight the Coronavirus outbreak, which will fall far short of what it needs to function.
 The president has even threatened to withhold funding altogether if he does not get what he wants as a way to punish the Democratic Party.
 Lastly, the postmaster general, who donated handsomely to the Trump campaign in 2016, has reportedly eliminated much-needed employee overtime, dismantled sorting machines, and removed drop boxes.
 If Democrats lose this election and it is proven that mail delays or White House corruption played a role, there will be a civil war in this country.

 We cannot wait to prepare the U.S. Postal Service for an onslaught of mail-in ballots or closely monitor any efforts by the president to disrupt the process.
-The post office can process millions of Christmas cards any given year.
-But now, we have a president who stands in the way of progress.
+The post office can process millions of Christmas cards in any year, but now we have a president who stands in the way of progress.
 Thus, we cannot use or rely on the mail system as a primary source of voting and must, as former First Lady Michelle Obama said, vote early, wear a mask, pack a lunch, and be willing to stand in long lines well into the night if necessary and make sure everyone has the documents to vote and fix any voting irregularities.

 America needs bold leadership.
-We must put partisan differences aside in favor of the right to vote.
-Let's vote whether we are Democrats or Republicans.
+We must overcome partisan differences in favor of the right to vote, whether it's for Democrats or Republicans.